Animation: The Lion, the Witch and the Wardrobe

 After a violent air raid that threatens their very lives, the four children of the Pevensie family, Peter, Susan, Edmund and Lucy, are evacuated to the country.
 There they stay in a huge house with the eccentric Professor Kirke and his fierce housekeeper, Mrs Macready.
 On a rainy day they play hide-and-seek.
 Lucy, the youngest of the family, hides inside a wardrobe in a spare room.
 Inside is a magical winter wonderland called Narnia.

 In Narnia she meets a faun1 named Mr Tumnus, who invites her to his home for tea.
 He confesses that the evil White Witch wants to kidnap humans as she fears a prophecy that almost rhymes which predicts that four humans aided by Aslan will end her rule and restore justice and freedom to Narnia.
 Mr Tumnus leads Lucy safely back but when she returns home no time has passed on Earth and no-one believes her.

 Later that night Lucy returns to the wardrobe followed by Edmund, who encounters the White Witch.
 She appears warm and friendly, giving him hot chocolate and Turkish Delight, promising more Turkish Delight and to make him her heir if he will but introduce her to his family.
 When he returns he meets Lucy in Narnia, but doesn't mention meeting the White Witch.
 He then tells Peter and Susan that Narnia does not exist and that Lucy was lying.
-Upset, Lucy runs to the Professor, who believes that Narnia is real.
+Upset, Lucy runs to the Professor, who quickly believes that Narnia is real.